-Hairdressing businesses need to follow infection prevention and control guidelines.
-If you work at this type of business, you should download and be familiar with the entire guidelines.
+Hairdressing and temporary make-up application businesses need to follow the Infection prevention and control guidelines for hair, beauty, tattooing and skin penetration industries.
+If you work at these type of businesses, you should download and be familiar with the entire guidelines.
+Excerpts of the procedure specific requirements from the guidelines are also provided.

-Infection can occur during some hairdressing procedures.
+Infection can occur during some hairdressing or barbering procedures.
 Items such as razors, scissors, combs, clippers and hairpins can accidentally penetrate the skin.

 Blood and body fluids do not have to be visible on instruments, equipment or working surfaces for infection to be transmitted.
 Both clients and operators are at risk.